pfunks/TCTest/test_faq.md

 Change your key frequently.

 It is not recomended to share your keys with any third party site.

+## Is it safe to use my account while on public wifi?

+No, not without first taking additional steps.
+To prevent someone from hacking into your account while on a public wifi network, you should use a service like Private Tunnel VPN.
+Also, if you are only posting, commenting and voting, log in using your Posting Key.

 ## What should I do if I discover that someone hacked my account?